elizajames/WLCB_draft/pages/meeting_minutes.md

 #### 1892-1893
 #### 1893-1894 -

-Want to search all of the minutes?
-Simply enter the following search syntax at the beginning of your search string when you use the search bar in the upper right corner of the site: "+title:minutes" (do not include quotation marks).
-To add required words to the search, simply place a space after "+title:minutes".
+Interested in searching all of the minutes?
+Simply enter the following words at the beginning when you use the search bar in the upper right corner of the site: "+title:minutes" (do not include quotation marks).
+To add required words to the search, simply enter a space and any words you'd like to search for after "+title:minutes".